-Trust has been over target in the last 12 months.
+The Group's 'Time to Hire' for July 2020 has increased compared to June's.
+This is the second month that the Trust has been over target in the last 12 months.
 There has been an overall increase in recruitment volumes for all staff groups between June and July which has added to the pre-employment checks pressure.
 This pressure continues to happen despite NHS employers streamlining checks to expedite recruitment during the COVID-19 pandemic.
 One of the key challenges faced is that a significant amount of businesses are still shut and being unable to obtain references.
-The Trust also continue to experience delays in obtaining DBS clearance for nontargeting doctors based in the UK as the Trust are unable to process any overseas doctors (due to COVID-19).
+The Trust also continue to experience delays in obtaining DBS clearance for noncovid posts.